VivaaindreanNg/CMCS-Temporal-Action-Localization/README.md

 ## Run

-1. Train models with weak supervision (Skip this if you use our trained model):
+1. Train models with weak supervision via torch-nightly==1.2.0 (Skip this if you use our trained model):
 ```
-python3 train.py --config-file {} --train-subset-name {} --test-subset-name {} --test-log
+python train.py --config-file {} --train-subset-name val --test-subset-name test --test-log
 ```

 2. Test and save the class activation sequences (CAS):
 ```
-python3 test.py --config-file {} --train-subset-name {} --test-subset-name {} --no-include-train
+python test.py --config-file {} --test-subset-name test
 ```

 3. Action localization using the CAS: